numselli/ProtoBot/README.md

 ### 8. Logging

-Logs will automatically be created and manual maintanence is needed for cleaning these up.
+Logs will automatically be created and manual maintenance is needed for cleaning these up.

 ## Contributors ✨